-Former Warriors men's tennis standout Lee Johnson is in his first season as an assistant coach for the Wisconsin Lutheran College women's tennis program.
-Johnson also serves as head men's tennis coach in the spring, a position he has held for the last two seasons.
+Former Warriors men's tennis standout Lee Johnson is in his second season as an assistant coach for the Wisconsin Lutheran College women's tennis program.
+Johnson also serves as head men's tennis coach in the spring, a position he has held for the last three seasons.

-In his first two seasons as head coach, Johnson has guided the Warriors to consecutive NACC Tournament appearances.
-Wisconsin Lutheran has posted an 8-8 conference record in the last two years under Johnson.
+In his first three seasons as head coach, Johnson has guided the Warriors to a trio of NACC Tournament appearances.
+Wisconsin Lutheran has posted a 12-12 conference record in three years under Johnson's leadership.

 Johnson was a four-time All-NACC performer for the Warriors from 2012-2015.
 He earned NACC Freshman of the Year and All-NACC Singles honors his rookie season.
 After being named to both the All-NACC Singles and Doubles teams as a sophomore, Johnson collected consecutive NACC Player of the Year, All-NACC Singles, and All-NACC Doubles honors his junior and senior season.

 The Warriors won the NACC Tournament and reached the NCAA Tournament for the first time in program history in 2014, winning a program-record 13 matches.
 That same season, Johnson posted career-highs for singles (18) and doubles (15) wins.
 WLC qualified for the conference tournament three times in Johnson's four seasons.
 He compiled a career singles record of 51-16, including an impressive 31-4 mark in conference matches.